-Le Voyage dans la Lune (1902) Director: George Melies
+Le Voyage dans la Lune (1902) Director: George Méliès

 “A Trip to the Moon”

-This was Melies’s 400th film and was made on a budget of 10,000 Francs, a massive sum at the time.
+This was Méliès’s 400th film and it was made on a budget of 10,000 Francs, a massive sum at the time.
 There were roughly 30 different tableaux, or scenes, in the film.
-He wrote, directed, acted in, produced, built the costumes and sets, and filmed the entire project.
-It was highly influential on Edwin Stanton Porter who began making narrative films such as The Life of an American Fireman (1903) and The Great Train Robbery (1903).
-Porter was able to build on the foundation laid by Melies, who placed prime importance on the shot, and Porter instead focused on the frame of the scene.
-By cutting frames, the director and editor had the ability to compress time –that is, by editing the film, the editor was able to more successfully suspend an audience’s disbelief through the arrangement of moving shots in time.
+He wrote, directed, acted in, produced, and constructed the costumes and sets –he was an auteur in the highest sense.
+A Trip To The Moon was influential on other emerging directors like Edwin Stanton Porter who began making narrative films such as The Life of an American Fireman (1903) and The Great Train Robbery (1903).
+Porter was able to build on the foundation laid by Méliès.
+Whereas Méliès placed prime importance on the stationary shot, Porter instead focused on the frame of the scene.
+By cutting frames, the director and editor had the ability to compress time –that is, by editing the film the cutting room floor became a more successful mode of suspending an audience’s disbelief through the arrangement of moving shots within time.
 D.W.
 Griffith was an early master of this strategy, as well.